CMPSC-102-Allegheny-College-Fall-2022/08_survey_contact_searching-AnthonyVaz99/writing/reflection.md

     assert len(contacts_list) == 1
 ```

-Make sure that you delete all of the markers and the written prompts
+I make sure that you delete all of the markers and the written prompts
-from this document.
+rom this document.
 You should also ensure that the document does not have any
-mistakes in spelling, grammar, or the syntax of Markdown.
+istakes in spelling, grammar, or the syntax of Markdown.
 Ultimately, the final
-version of your reflection should be a polished document that is suitable for
+ersion of your reflection should be a polished document that is suitable for
-publication on your web site.
+ublication on your web site.

 #### Execute trace of the `contactsearcher` program

 ```python
 def search_for_email_given_job(job_description: str, contacts: str) -> List[List[str]]:
 ```

-TODO: Your discussion should start with the invocation of the `contactsearcher`
-function in the `main` module, explain all of the subsequent function calls in
-the correct order, and then show how the program's control returns to the
-`contactsearcher` function in the `main` module.

 - `poetry run contactsearcher --job-description "engineer" --contacts-file input/contacts.txt`